puffyCid/artemis-api/artemis-docs/docs/Contributing/overview.md

 # Artifact Scope

 Currently all artifacts that artemis parses are statically coded in the binary (they are written in Rust).
-While this ok, it prevents us from dyanamically upating the parser if the artifact format changes (ex: new Windows release).
+While this ok, it prevents us from dynamically updating the parser if the artifact format changes (ex: new Windows release).

 Currently the [JS runtime](../Intro/Scripting/deno.md) has minimal support for creating parsers.
 If you are interested in adding a small parser to artemis, it